iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Misc/[#093] Did any one of you suffer damages in this malfunction incident.md

 Many patients in intensive care or has special diseases, unfortunately, passed away because of this <br>
 (Surprisingly, there were also some patients whose symptoms got better)<br>
 Just suddenly realize how severe the risks can be when we are so overly reliant on a singular system<br>
-ARC did send someone later to discuss compensation with the higher-ups of the hospital<br>
+ARC did send someone later to discuss compensation with the higher\-ups of the hospital<br>
 However, it all just felt too late...
 ## Replies
 **vveay**<br>